lmco/lm-mit-momentum22/README.md

 This should look exactly the same as when [installing mavsdk](#5-install-mavsdk).

-## 7. Install Dependencies for Visualizer
+## 7. Install dependencies for Visualizer

 ``` sh
 pip3 install bokeh